JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Refutational normalization

 \hide{ \begin{remark} Actually, it should be like this. { } { } \ER \end{remark} }

-This is how we implement the principle of lazy normalization and the $\tkw{not}(\tkw{any}[\ldots])$-optimization in the normalization code that deals with boolean operators.
-We now explore how the other principles are implemented by the $\allXX$ and the $\allCK$ function.
+This is how we implement the principle of lazy normalization and the $\tkw{not}(\tkw{any}[\ldots])$-optimization in functions $\allDS$ and $\allCS$, which deal with boolean operators.
+We now explore how the other principles are implemented by the $\allXX$ and the $\allCK$ functions.